-- Inpatient days must exceed the DRG day threshold for the specific DRG. - Additional payment is based on inpatient days that exceed the DRG day threshold multiplied by 60 percent of the per diem amount of a full DRG payment. - The per diem amount is established by dividing the full DRG payment amount by the arithmetic mean length to stay for the DRG.
+- Additional payment is based on inpatient days that exceed the DRG day threshold multiplied by 60 percent of the per diem amount of a full DRG payment. - The per diem amount is established by dividing the full DRG payment amount by the arithmetic mean length of stay for the DRG.